 SEMulator3D Virtual Fabrication Bundle

-Teaching licenses comprise 20 full licenses for a 6 month duration within a 12 month window and are free of charge but suject to approval by Coventor.
-To be eligible for teaching licenses, a university mush have a purchased license for that product under maintenance.
+Teaching licenses comprise 20 full licenses for a 6 month duration within a 12 month window and are free of charge but subject to approval by Coventor.
+To be eligible for teaching licenses, a university must pay an annual charge for a purchased license for that product.
 As part of the ordering procedure, universities must supply a syllabus for the proposed training course.